jsisbad/login-registration-with-react/README.md

-# Auth validation using React Js
+# Authentication using React Js
 This is simple demo project for login and registration using React Js.

 #### Installation